-Last, there is always the possibility of making global or local requests (through the "Global Request" and "Request") objects at the end of the month so that KES reports the value of "the Total cost" and of the "Total Energy".
-This procedure is somehow similar to reading the ordinary counter installed by the power supplier: it would be enough to calculate the difference between the current value of "Total Energy" and that from the last month in order to obtain the monthly consumption (in the case of this example, the consumption made by the machine).
+Last, there is always the possibility of making global or local requests (through the "Global Request" and "[Cx] Request") objects at the end of the month so that KES reports the value of "the Total cost" and of the "Total Energy".
+This procedure is somehow similar to reading the ordinary counter installed by the power supplier: it would be enough to calculate the difference between the current value of "Total Energy" and that from the last month in order to obtain the monthly consumption (in the case of this example, the consumption made by the bulb).

-Note: objects related to energy consumption always report their values (although objects related to cost or CO_2 emissions do not) rounded to the nearest integer.
+Note: objects related to energy consumption always report their values (although objects related to cost or CO2 emissions do not) rounded to the nearest integer.
 That is why the 0.8 kWh mentioned in the above example may show as 1 kWh, although the 0.8 kWh are actually considered as such for calculation.

-Example II: measuring disabled.
+Example II: channel disabled.

-Four different cases are presented next in relation to how KES works when the measurement has been disabled:
+Four different cases are presented next in relation to how KES works when the channel where the measurement is being made remains disabled:

 Let a power consumption of 3 kW happen during 24h.
-If measurements are permanently enabled, at the end of the day:
+If the channel is permanently enabled, at the end of the day:

-Daily Energy Consumption = 72 kWh Average Daily Energy Consumption = 72 / 24 = 3 kWh
+[Cx] Average Daily Energy Consumtpion = 72 / 24 = 3 kWh

-If during the rest of the week measurements are left enabled and the power consumption keeps being 3 kW:
+If during the rest of the week the channel is left enabled and the power consumption stays at 3 kW:

-Weekly Energy Consumption = 504 kWh Average Weekly Energy Consumption = 504 / 7 = 72 kWh
+[Cx] Average Weekly Energy Consumption = 504 / 7 = 72 kWh